BobTheBanker999/minecraft-python3/README.md

 I may write a Makefile for it in the future.

-> please excuse the WEIRD physics.
-I am bad at kode.
+> Please excuse the glitchy physics.